Abram Wood: Regular Army

-Wood entered the United States Military Academy at West Point, New York, on July 1, 1868, graduating 14th in order of merit in a class of 57 on June 14, 1872.
+Wood entered the U.S. Military Academy at West Point, New York, on July 1, 1868 at the age of twenty-three under a special Congressional dispensation, graduating 14th in order of merit in a class of 57 on June 14, 1872.

 He was appointed a second lieutenant of the 4th Cavalry and sent west to serve on the Texas frontier between 1872 and 1875.
 He was posted successively at Fort Richardson (September 24 to December 21, 1872), Fort Concho (January 4 to May 23, 1873), Fort Clark (June 8, 1873, to August 6, 1874), and at Fort Richardson again until March 14, 1875.
 While at Fort Clark, he participated with the 4th Cavalry on extended campaigning in the field between June 1873 and May 1874 seeking to stop Kickapoo and Apache incursions into Texas from Mexico.
 In August and December 1874, during the expedition to subdue the Southern Plains tribes, Wood's company was with a battalion that repelled an attack on their camp on September 26 by Comanche Indians at Tule Canyon on the Staked Plain.
 Following the successful conclusion of the campaign at the Battle of Palo Duro Canyon two days later, Wood was with his company stationed at Fort Sill; the Cheyenne Agency, Dakota Territory; and Fort Reno until October 11, 1876.

 On October 18, 1876, Wood was assigned to the faculty at West Point as Assistant Instructor of Cavalry Tactics, where he was promoted to first lieutenant on November 25, 1876.

 In August 1878 he returned to Fort Reno shortly before the break-out resulting in the Northern Cheyenne Exodus.
 Wood was assigned command of a small detachment of Company G, 4th Cavalry and marched north to join the pursuit.
 His detachment of 20 troopers joined a mixed force of soldiers and cowboys searching for the Cheyenne.
 On September 21, 1878, at Little Sandy Creek near present-day Ashland, Kansas, Wood led his company in a mounted charge to rescue two wounded cowboys ambushed and trapped in a small canyon.
 His company became part of a mixed command of cavalry and infantry under Lieut.
 Col. William Lewis of the 19th Infantry that pursued and caught the Cheyenne in another canyon at Punished Woman's Fork, near present-day Scott City.
 Lewis attacked on the late afternoon of September 27, 1878, using dismounted cavalry including Wood's company in skirmish lines, and temporarily succeeded in pinning down the Cheyenne in the canyon.
 Lewis was mortally wounded by a sharpshooter during the engagement and the Cheyenne escaped after dark.
-For these engagements Wood was brevetted for gallantry in action in 1891.
+For these engagements, Wood was brevetted for gallantry in action on February 27, 1890.